asmaaportfolio/electro-store/README.md

 ## 🗂️ Product Filtering

-The product collection includes category filtering that allows users to quickly browse products based on their preferred category.
+The website includes category filtering that allows users to browse products based on their preferred category.

 Available filters include: